How Long Does It Take for Concrete to Set?

 Standard Curing Time

-• Typical Guidance: Generally, it’s recommended to wait at least 28 days before drilling into new concrete.
-This standard period allows for the majority of the hydration process to be complete, ensuring the concrete reaches its intended strength.
+• Typical Guidance: It’s usually best to wait at least 28 days before drilling into new concrete.
+This time allows the concrete to hydrate properly and reach its intended strength.

 Strength Development